nihalberktas/TFP-data/README.md

 The nodes of the network are the actors who appeared in the movies from year 2000 to 2002 (1021 actors) Skills are the movie genres (27 genres)

 Data (IMDB_coauthor.csv and IMDB_skill.csv) is taken from https://www.dropbox.com/sh/hmus2o8owr0anj9/XB1JslGCDn via http://home.cse.ust.hk/faculty/wilfred/wangxinyu.
+IMDB_skill.csv is the original skill data.
+We also used a skill data which is randomly generated and its information can be found in the file "imdb_random_27_skills.txt"

 In IMDB_coauthor.csv the line gives information about the number of movies two actors played together.
 For example the first line starts with Belladonna,263,Broder Todd,2,Cross Logan,2,...
 It means Belladone has 263 movies and 2 of them is common with Broder Todd.